hassan-raza-cmd/NoteCraft/README.md

 ## **Acknowledgments**

 - Inspired by Microsoft Notepad and Notepad++.
-- Thanks to the contributors and users for their support.
+- Thanks to the Hasnain and users for their support.

 ---